-In addition to the above, Mr. Hinze has prior experience in positions in government, industry and education.
-He is trilingual (fluent in English, German, and Japanese), and has lived, studied, as well as worked in various countries, including the U.S., Germany, and Japan.
+Mr. Hinze also has prior experience in positions in government, industry and education in various countries, including the U.S., Germany, and Japan.
+He is fluent in English, German, and Japanese.
 Mr. Hinze received a Bachelor of Arts in East Asian Studies from Haverford College and a Master of Arts in International Trade and Investment Policy from the George Washington University.

 Given his varied background and knowledge-base, Mr. Hinze is often interviewed by major news organizations, including The New York Times, The Wall Street Journal, Bloomberg, MarketWatch, and NPR’s Marketplace.
 Mr. Hinze is a frequent presenter at industry events around the world, including World Nuclear Association Annual Symposium, World Nuclear Fuel Cycle, World Nuclear Fuel Market, NEI International Uranium Fuel Seminar, and Asia Nuclear Business Platform, among others.